PaulRBerg/prb-math/README.md

 # PRBMath [![Coverage Status](https://coveralls.io/repos/github/paulrberg/prb-math/badge.svg?branch=main)](https://coveralls.io/github/paulrberg/prb-math?branch=main) [![Styled with Prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://prettier.io) [![Commitizen Friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/) [![License: WTFPL](https://img.shields.io/badge/License-WTFPL-yellow.svg)](https://spdx.org/licenses/WTFPL.html)

-**Smart contract library for advanced fixed-point math.** PRBMath works with signed 59.18-decimal fixed-point and unsigned 60.18-decimal fixed-point numbers.
+**Smart contract library for advanced fixed-point math.** PRBMath operates with signed 59.18-decimal fixed-point and unsigned 60.18-decimal fixed-point numbers.
 The name stems from the fact that there can be up to 59/60 digits in the integer part and up to 18 decimals in the fractional part.
 The numbers are bound by the minimum and the maximum values permitted by the Solidity types int256 and uint256.

 - [x] Designed for Solidity >=0.8.0
 - [x] Offers advanced math functions like logarithms, exponentials, powers and square roots
-- [x] Works with signed and unsigned denary numbers
+- [x] Operates with signed and unsigned denary fixed-point numbers, with 18 trailing decimals
-- [x] Gas efficient
 - [x] Bakes in overflow-safe multiplication and division
+- [x] Gas efficient, without compromising on user-friendliness
 - [x] Well-documented via NatSpec comments
 - [x] Thoroughly tested with Hardhat and Waffle